Article Categories

 AJAX stands for Asynchronous JavaScript and XML.
 It is a set of web development techniques to create interactive web applications.
 AJAX allows a web page to communicate with a server without reloading the page.

-In the below, we detailed the different ready states of AJAX.
+In the below sections, we detail the different ready states of AJAX requests.

 UNSENT STATE (0)

-This is the first ready state of the AJAX.
+This is the initial ready state of AJAX requests.
 It is denoted by the integer 0.
-When requesting with AJAX, the request is said to be in an “unsent” state until the send() method is called.
-This means that the request has not been sent to the server yet, indicating that the request still needs to be sent.
+When creating an XMLHttpRequest object, the request starts in the "unsent" state until the open() method is called.
+This means that the request has not been initialized yet.
 This state is also referred to as XMLHttpRequest.UNSENT.

 Syntax